 I-LYA is a leader in developing future powerboaters with its Powerboat Junior Leadership Training and navigational contests.
 The winners of this event are also awarded scholarships from the Inter-Lake Yachtsmans Fund.

-I-LYA's foundation, The Inter-Lake Yachtsmans Fund was established to support training, education , and junior activities.
+I-LYA has enjoyed a long relationship with The Inter-Lake Yachtsmen’s Fund.
+The fund was established to support training, education , and junior activities.
 The Yachtsmans Fund is a qualified 501(c)3 corporation and all donations are tax-deductible.

 Membership in I-LYA insures recognition among other clubs.